-Herbs to Use Right Away if You Feel a Cold or Flu Coming On (These REALLY Help!)
+Herbs to Use Right Away if You Feel a Cold or Flu Coming On (And How to Make Elderberry Oxymel & Other Remedies)

 Illness happens to all of us, no matter our best intentions, right?
 You can get rest, take all the Echinacea in the world, or follow the directions laid out in this article to help prevent illness in the first place...but sometimes, a bug just gets going in your system.
 And BAM!
 Suddenly, you know if you don't do something right away, some real misery is right around the corner!

-If you do happen to pick up a cold or flu, there are some natural things you can do right away, including herbs you can take, to stop that cold or flu FAST.
+If you do happen to pick up a cold or flu, there are some natural things you can do right away, including herbs you can take (like Elderberry Syrup), to stop that cold or flu FAST.
 You can actually shorten the duration of illness and keep it from getting a good hold on your body by doing these natural things!

 I'll be discussing some powerful immune boosting strategies along with sharing a recipe or two--these are things Mr. V. and I do right away if we feel like we are catching a cold or flu.

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you.
-Thank you for helping Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you.

 How to Get Well Faster or Keep a Cold from Getting Hold of You...Naturally!